TheCardo/TheCardo/README.md

 - 🚀 My goal is to become a Full Stack Developer.

-- 💻 Currently I'm studying Java, Python and SQL.
+- 💻 Currently I'm studying in IFPE Campus Paulista.

 - 📫 Feel free to contact me at ricardof.fragososilva@gmail.com